RuoAndo/ES_Sliced_Scroll/README.md

 # ES_Sliced_Scroll - rev.2019.06.26

 Elasticsearch provides scrollAPI for retrieving large numbers of results (or even all results) from a single search request, in much the same way as you would use a cursor on a traditional database.
-Unfortunately, in sequential manner, single scroll API invocation takes long time (more than 24 hours) to retrieve huge data data ranging from millions to billions.
+Unfortunately, in sequential manner, single scroll API invocation takes long time (more than 24 hours in general) to retrieve huge data data ranging from millions to billions.

 <img src="scrollAPI.jpg" width=80%>